TFoley1/join_the_illagers-1.20.1/README.md

 - - - -

 I have also used the Ruby Armor Textures and recolored them from [Kaupenjoe's Modding Tutorial](https://github.com/Tutorials-By-Kaupenjoe/Fabric-Tutorial-1.20.X/tree/main).
+The content used is under the MIT license which allows you to use, copy, or edit the content with proper credit given.
+Here I am editing content and giving proper credit.

 You can find the originals [here](https://github.com/Tutorials-By-Kaupenjoe/Fabric-Tutorial-1.20.X/tree/main/src/main/resources/assets/tutorialmod/textures/models/armor).
 Please go check him out, that man is literally the reason this mod and many others exist.
 Tutorials are amazing.